Achievable logoAchievable logo

 3. Evaluate function values

-With no critical points, only evaluate the endpoints:
+With no critical points, evaluate only the endpoints:

 4. Compare function values.